Tirunaarayur Soundaryeswarar Temple

 Tirunaarayur Soundaryeswarar Temple is a Hindu temple located at Thirunaraiyur in Cuddalore district of Tamil Nadu, India.
 The presiding deity is Shiva.
 He is called as Soundaryeswarar.
 His consort is known as Tiripurasundari.

 Significance

 It is one of the shrines of the 275 Paadal Petra Sthalams - Shiva Sthalams glorified in the early medieval Tevaram poems by Tamil Saivite Nayanar Tirugnanasambandar.

+This temple is also known for lord Ganesha as polla pillaiyar, and is a swayambhu deity.
+There is also a legend that mentions that deity has revealed himself to an adolescent Nambiyandar Nambi, whom was sent by his father to offer prashad to the deity.

 Literary mention

 Tirgnanasambandar describes the feature of the deity as: